Turkey Chili Stuffed Sweet Potatoes

 - 1 tablespoon ground chili powder

-- ½ teaspoon ground cumin
+- 1 teaspoon ground cumin

 - ½ teaspoon smoked paprika

-- ¼ teaspoon ground black pepper
+- 1/4 teaspoon cayenne pepper

-- One 26-ounce box or one 28-ounce can chopped tomatoes
+- One 28-ounce can plum tomatoes

 - ¼ cup finely chopped fresh cilantro